TheLevelUp/pos-library-proposedorders-csharp/README.md

 This single method takes known data from your check, such as:

 - The current total outstanding amount (including tax) due on the check.
-- The current total tax amount due on the check.
+- The total tax amount on the check.
-- The current total of items exempt from earning loyalty (e.g. tobacco, alcohol).
+- The total amount of items exempt from earning loyalty (e.g. tobacco, alcohol).
 - The current amount your customer wants to pay.

 ...and gives you the values needed to either "[create a Proposed Order](http://developer.thelevelup.com/api-reference/v15/orders-create-proposed/)" or "[complete an Order](http://developer.thelevelup.com/api-reference/v15/orders-create-completed/)".